Wendy-Ma/portfolio/part3/final_project3_WendyMa.md

 After talking about the impact, I would like to introduce an interesting phenomenon that annual income doesn't affect the percentage of insufficient sleep.
 Everyone could be affected so we are not alone.
 ![universal issue.png](screenshot/universal%20issue.png)

 Finally, I would like to provide some tips on how to improve sleep quality and how to build a healthy sleep routine.
-The call to action will be encourage the audience to take actions to recover their healthy sleep pattern.
+The call to action will be encouraging the audience to take actions to recover their healthy sleep pattern.
 ![action.png](screenshot/action.png)

 2. The second kind of changes I made are for the content.
 I have tried to enrich the content to make it more informative and engaging.